LoV432/foep/recommendations.md

 1. **CSS Practices (styles.css, lines 210-250): CSS is not modular and lacks a structured approach, leading to repetitive styles.
 Using a CSS preprocessor (like SASS) or following a BEM methodology would improve style organisation and reduce duplication**

-   - It seems the reviewer may have overlooked that TailwindCSS is used in this project, which eliminates the need for such practices.
-The file and lines referred to do not exist in the codebase, possibly because they are viewing the compiled CSS file somehow?
-Perhaps GPT was used to review the codebase?
+   - It seems the reviewer have overlooked the fact that TailwindCSS is used in this project, which eliminates the need for such practices.
+Additionally, the file and lines referred to do not exist in the codebase, the only logical explanation i can think of is that the reviewer is viewing the compiled CSS file somehow?

      - [https://tailwindcss.com/](https://tailwindcss.com/)